DataDog/datadog-agent/cmd/agent/subcommands/diagnose/README.md

 Normally internal diagnose functions will run in the context of agent and other services.
 It can be overridden via –run-as-user options and if specified diagnose functions will be executed in context of the agent diagnose CLI process if possible.

 ## ```json``` option
-Normally diagnose is display on stdout.
-If JSON option is specified, the outpout will be formated as JSON
+Normally diagnose is displayed on stdout.
+If JSON option is specified, the output will be formated as JSON